jirotubuyaki/Jdmbs/README.md

 ```
 > help(package="Jdmbs")
 ```
-## Method
+## Methods
-This package has three method and it is excused by:
+This package has three methods.
-It is normal model for monte carlo:
+This is a normal model for monte carlo:
 ```
-> premium <- normal_bs(companies, simulation.length=180, monte_carlo=1000, start_price, mu, sigma, K, color)
+> premium <- normal_bs(companies, simulation.length=180, monte_carlo=1000,
+                       start_price, mu, sigma, K, color)
 ```
-Jump Diffusion for monte carlo:
+Jump diffusion model for monte carlo:
 ```
 > premium <- jdm_bs(companies, simulation.length=180, monte_carlo=1000,
                     start_price, mu,sigma, event_times,jump, K, color)
 ```
-It is a proposed method for monte carlo. data.csv must be required:
+This is a proposed method for monte carlo. companies_data must be required:
 ```
 > premium <- jdm_new_bs(companies_data, companies, simulation.length=180,
-                        monte_carlo=1000, start_price, mu,sigma, event_times, jump, K, color)
+                        monte_carlo=1000, start_price, mu,sigma,
+                        event_times, jump, K, color)
 ```

-Let's args be
+Let's arguments be:

-* companies_data: a matrix of a correlation coefficient of companies
+* companies_data : a matrix of a correlation coefficient of companies
-* companies: an integer of a company number in order to simulate.
+* companies : an integer of a company number in order to simulate.
-* simulation.length: an integer of a duration of simulation.
+* simulation .length : an integer of a duration of simulation.
-* monte_carlo: an integer of iterations of monte carlo.
+* monte_carlo : an integer of iterations of monte carlo.
-* start_price: a vector of company's initial stock prices.
+* start_price : a vector of company's initial stock prices.
-* mu: a vector of parameters of Geometric Brownian Motion.
+* mu : a vector of parameter of Geometric brownian motion.
-* sigma: a vector of parameter of Geometric Brownian Motion.
+* sigma : a vector of parameters of Geometric brownian motion.
-* event_times: an integer of how many times jump in a unit time.
+* event_times : an integer of how many times jump in a unit time.
-* jump: a vector of jump parameters.
+* jump : a vector of jump parameters.
-* K: a vector of option execution prices.
+* K : a vector of option execution prices.
-* color: a vector of colors in a plot.
+* color : a vector of colors in a plot.

-Let's return be
+Let's return be:

-* premiums of a list with (call_premium, put_premium)
+* premiums of a list of (call_premium, put_premium)

 ## Example
 It is normal model for monte carlo: